 Most women are familiar with semi-permanent hair dye.
 But when it comes to dyeing hair, the first question most have in mind is, how long does semi-permanent hair dye last?

 Well, the answer may surprise you.
-With a name like semi-permanent, you might expect the dye to last for several months.
+With a name like semi-permanent, you might expect the dye to last several months.
 But instead, the color will generally stay for about six weeks, though you might see it fade.

 How Long Does Semi-Permanent Hair Color Usually Last?